pino1068/xpr/README.md

 Since the project is build using Gradle, we suggest to run the following commands for building and running the application:

  - ./gradlew assemble
+ - ./gradlew test
+ - check the results here: build/reports/tests/index.html
+ - if all right, than:
     - java -cp build/libs/xpepper.jar xpr.Twitter

 Feel free to use some other technique for building, testing and running the app.